Teichlab/TissueTypist/README.md

 If you use TissueTypist, please cite:

-> Kanemaru K. et al. *Spatially resolved multiomics of human cardiac niches*.
+> Cranley J & Kanemaru K. et al. *Developmental Dynamics of Human
+> Cardiogenesis: A multi-omic reference and its disruption in Trisomy 21*.
-> bioRxiv 2024.
+> bioRxiv 2025.
 > [https://www.biorxiv.org/content/10.1101/2024.04.29.591736v3](https://www.biorxiv.org/content/10.1101/2024.04.29.591736v3)

 ## License